uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 For a long time, programmers used JavaScript mostly inside the browser runtime environment.
 However in 2009 Node.js came along and changed that by allowing programmers to easily run JavaScript outside the browser.

-Node.js will probably not be installed on your machine, so let's fix that.
+Node.js will probably not be installed on your machine, so we need to install it first.
+Follow the installation instructions for your operating system (Windows and macOS).

+#### Installing Node.js on Windows

 Grab Node.js from `https://nodejs.org`:

 ![](images/node-js.png)